theystemYT/theystems-Menu/README.md

 ```
 # Features of theystem's Menu
 - **Universal Scripts**: Has Universal scripts that work in most games.
-- **Interface Settings**: Allows you to destroy the interface and change the interface theme.
+- **UI Settings**: Allows you to destroy the UI and change the UI's theme.
 - **Credits**: Has buttons that allows you to copy the links for my accounts to reach me.
 - **Contributions**: Allows you to send requests in Google Forms by getting the link though the button in the script and sending a request for something you want in theystem's Menu.
 > [!NOTE]